certtools/intelmq/docs/dev/guide.rst

 How to develop
 ==============

-After you successfully setup your IntelMQ development environment, you can perform any development on any `.py` file on `/opt/dev_intelmq`.
+After you successfully setup your IntelMQ development environment, you can perform any development on any `.py` file on `$INTELMQ_REPO`.
 After you change, you can use the normal procedure to run the bots:

 .. code-block:: bash